robwilkerson/CakePHP-Audit-Log-Plugin/README.md

 ## Versions

-### CakePHP >= 3.0
+### CakePHP 3.x

-The `dev-3.x` branch is now dedicated to any CakePHP 3.x development and is still WIP.
+The `dev-3.x` branch is now dedicated to any CakePHP 3.x development but is still WIP.
+If you are looking for working solutions you can look at the plugins listed at [Awesome CakePHP](https://github.com/FriendsOfCake/awesome-cakephp)

 ### CakePHP 2.x

-Use the current master branch or use code from the `2.x` branch and follow the instructions in that README file.
+Use the current master branch and follow the instructions below.
+The `2.x` branch contains a stable version, but is not up to date.

 ### CakePHP 1.3.x